 - Does Canary Health expect to be paid for participants who sign-up but don’t show-up?

 Canary Health does not require that it be paid for participants who sign-up but don’t show-up.
 However, a grantee should expect to spend between $30-$50 on outreach per participants who show-up.
 While there is no requirement that Canary Health be involved in outreach, we are very willing and able to help on a case-by-case basis, with our fees to be negotiated depending on the scope of work required.

 - What are the options for payment terms?

 We view our relationship with a grantee as a long-term partnership where if the grantee is successful, we are successful.
 Our mutual goal is to create a scalable (significant number of participants each year) and sustainable (paid for by non-grant funding) service.
 We make a considerable investment in each partnership and need to know that we will make a reasonable return on each investment.
 Guaranteeing payment over the life of the contract with the ability to carry-over any unused milestones/slots beyond the contract’s original termination date is our preferred method of payment.
-The exact amounts and timing of payments is decided on a case-by-case basis.
+1/6th of the total payment is due at signing and thereafter every 6 months.